 Sawyer picked the wonderful organization, The Birthday Party Project, to donate all of the proceeds from his lemonade stand.
 The Birthday Party Project is a charity that brings joy to homeless children through the magic of birthdays.
 If you haven’t heard of them, please check them out.
 They do incredible work!

-My husband had originally made the stand, itself, for my younger son, Easton’s, first birthday party Farmers Market and then we used it again as a ticket booth for his Party Animal Zoo 2nd birthday.
+My husband, Scott, had originally made the stand, itself, for my younger son, Easton’s, first birthday party Farmers Market and then we used it again as a ticket booth for his Party Animal Zoo 2nd birthday.
 It is made from two apple crates nailed together for the base, and then two pieces of wood on the sides and the sign on the top.

 Sawyer asked his grandma, Cece, to make one of our family-favorite cookies.
 These Amazing Lemonhead® Cookies are just that, amazing!
 I’m including the recipe at the bottom of the post too.
 They are just too delicious not to share!